petecarapetyan/cc/doc/accelerators/FAQ.md

 If an employer knew these stats, how much better would he view your capabilities?

 So the name of this game isn't perfection - you're going to do things here that weren't quantified.
-The name of this game is to approach a workable summary that would show you in good light.
+The name of this game is to approach a workable summary that would - at minimum - attempt to show you in the best light possible.
 If you don't get it all, don't sweat it.
+Good enough is good enough.

 [Bach to top of page](#frequently-asked-questions)